UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Inventories are valued at the lower of cost or net realizable value, with cost being determined on the first-in, first-out (FIFO) method.
 The reported net value of inventory includes finished saleable products, work-in-process and raw materials that will be sold or used in future periods.
 Inventory costs include raw materials, direct labor and overhead.
 The Company’s overhead expenses are applied based, in part, upon estimates of the proportion of those expenses that are related to procuring and storing raw materials as compared to the manufacture and assembly of finished products.
 These proportions, the method of their application, and the resulting overhead included in ending inventory, are based in part on subjective estimates and actual results could differ from those estimates.

-In addition, the Company records an inventory obsolescence reserve, which represents any excess of the cost of the inventory over its estimated realizable value.
-This reserve is calculated using an estimated obsolescence percentage applied to the inventory based on age, historical trends, product life cycle, requirements to support forecasted sales, and the ability to find alternate applications of its raw materials and to convert finished product into alternate versions of the same product to better match customer demand.
+The Company records a reserve for excess and slow-moving inventory, which represents any excess of the cost of the inventory over its estimated realizable value.
+This reserve is calculated using an estimated excess and slow-moving percentage applied to the inventory based on age, historical trends, product life cycle, requirements to support forecasted sales, and the ability to find alternate applications of its raw materials and to convert finished product into alternate versions of the same product to better match customer demand.
 In addition, and as necessary, the Company may establish specific reserves for future known or anticipated events.
-There is inherent professional judgment and subjectivity made by both production and engineering members of management in determining the estimated obsolescence percentage.
+There is inherent professional judgment and subjectivity made by both production and engineering members of management in determining the estimated excess and slow-moving percentage (See Note 6).

 The Company also regularly reviews the period over which its inventories will be converted to sales.
 Any inventories expected to convert to sales beyond 12 months from the balance sheet date are classified as non-current.